Brady–Belichick era: 2016: Fifth Super Bowl victory

-As a result, from his involvement in the Deflategate scandal, Brady was suspended for the first four games of the 2016 season.
+As a result of his involvement in the Deflategate scandal, Brady was suspended for the first four games of the 2016 season.
 With backups Jimmy Garoppolo and Jacoby Brissett, the Patriots started the year 3–1.
 With Brady back in Week 5, the Patriots lost just one game the rest of the season and dominated on the way to a 14–2 finish.
 After beating the Houston Texans and the Pittsburgh Steelers in the playoffs, the Patriots, who finished as the #3 scoring offense and the #1 scoring defense faced the Atlanta Falcons and their top-ranked scoring offense and 27th-ranked scoring defense in Super Bowl LI.

 Early on, the Patriots' defense could not stop the high-powered Falcons offense.
 Brady was inconsistent, off on his throws, and threw an interception to Robert Alford that was returned for a touchdown, the first pick-six in Brady's postseason career.
 By halftime, the score was 21–3.
 The Falcons scored again in the third quarter to make the score 28–3, a 25-point deficit.
-In Super Bowls, the largest deficit ever overcome was 10 points.
+In the previous 50 Super Bowls, the largest deficit ever overcome was 10 points.
 The Patriots scored 31 unanswered points to win the Super Bowl 34–28 in overtime.
 It was the first Super Bowl to go to overtime, as well as the largest deficit overcome.
 Brady won his fourth Super Bowl MVP after setting a Super Bowl record with 466 passing yards.
 30 Super Bowl records were broken or tied in Super Bowl LI.

 2017: Super Bowl loss

 The Patriots started off the 2017 season slow yet again, going 2–2 before going 11–1 down the stretch to win another AFC East title and claiming the first seed in the AFC.
 Brady became the oldest MVP in the NFL, at 40.
 He also became the oldest quarterback to lead the NFL in passing with, 4,577 yards.
 After defeating the Tennessee Titans and Jacksonville Jaguars in the playoffs, they faced backup quarterback Nick Foles and the high-powered Philadelphia Eagles in Super Bowl LII.
 The Patriots were aiming to be the first team to win back-to-back Super Bowls since they themselves won back-to-back from 2003 to 2004.
-In a high-scoring shootout, Brady was slated to lead the Patriots to another comeback victory late in the fourth quarter when Eagles defensive end Brandon Graham strip sacked Brady and the Eagles recovered the ball, securing a Patriots defeat, 41–33.
-Brady set another Super Bowl record with 505 passing yards, breaking the record he set the year before.
+In a high-scoring shootout, Brady's attempt to lead the Patriots to another comeback victory late in the fourth quarter was stopped when Eagles defensive end Brandon Graham strip sacked Brady and the Eagles recovered the ball, securing a Patriots defeat, 41–33.
+Brady set another Super Bowl record with 505 passing yards, breaking the record he had set the year before.